KorNAT: LLM Alignment Benchmark for Korean Social Values and Common Knowledge: Datasheet for Datasets

 \subsection{Distribution}

-\begin{itemize} \item Will the dataset be distributed to third parties outside of the entity (e.g., company, institution, organization) on behalf of which the dataset was created? \\[6pt] No, our dataset is intended for evaluating LLMs distributed within the country as a benchmark dataset.
-Only the sample dataset from the paper will be publicly available from the dataset. \item How will the dataset will be distributed (e.g., tarball on website, API, GitHub)? \\[6pt] Our dataset will not be distributed in any form.
-It is designated for use in a leaderboard system, which is operated collaboratively with the National Information Society Agency (NIA), an organization that played a pivotal role in the dataset's construction. \item When will the dataset be distributed? \\[6pt] Our dataset will not be distributed in any form. \item Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)? \\[6pt] If the dataset is distributed, it will be released under the MIT License. \item Have any third parties imposed IP-based or other restrictions on the data associated with the instances? \\[6pt] Our dataset is created with the support of the National Information Society Agency (NIA) and is copyrighted by the authors.
+\begin{itemize} \item Will the dataset be distributed to third parties outside of the entity (e.g., company, institution, organization) on behalf of which the dataset was created? \\[6pt] Our dataset is intended for evaluating LLMs distributed within the country as a benchmark dataset.
+Only small samples from the dataset are publicly available now.
+However, we are planning to release the full dataset in December 2024 on AI hub. \item How will the dataset will be distributed (e.g., tarball on website, API, GitHub)? \\[6pt] After the leaderboard, which will be operated collaboratively with the National Information Society Agency (NIA), the full dataset will be released in December 2024 on AI hub. \item When will the dataset be distributed? \\[6pt] The full dataset will be released in December 2024 on AI hub. \item Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)? \\[6pt] If the dataset is distributed, it will be released under the MIT License. \item Have any third parties imposed IP-based or other restrictions on the data associated with the instances? \\[6pt] Our dataset is created with the support of the National Information Society Agency (NIA) and is copyrighted by the authors.
 Therefore, in all cases of using this dataset, permission must be obtained from the authors. \item Do any export controls or other regulatory restrictions apply to the dataset or to individual instances? \\[6pt] In all cases of using this dataset, permission must be obtained from the authors. \end{itemize}